I’ve been thinking about heartbreak lately, not for any specific reason.

 The Holy Bible: King James Version.
 (2009).
 (Electronic Edition of the 1900 Authorized Version., Ga 6:7).
 Bellingham, WA: Logos Research Systems, Inc.

-At the same time, there have been countless times that I’ve experienced the depth of heartbreak, and it had nothing at all to do with my wrongdoing, sin, or failures.
+At the same time, there have been countless times when I’ve experienced the depth of heartbreak, and it had nothing to do with my wrongdoing, sin, or failures.

 Matthew 5:45 That ye may be the children of your Father which is in heaven: for he maketh his sun to rise on the evil and on the good, and sendeth rain on the just and on the unjust.